Build healthy relationships to prevent VAWG

 - 56% of fathers targeted by the programme said that they had not hit their wives in the past 3 months, compared to only 18% before the intervention.

 - Qualitative data confirmed examples of positive changes in relationship quality between parents and children including better communication and listening, use of positive discipline and more men taking care of their children.
 There were also impacts on couples’ communication skills with better problem-solving and increased mutual respect.
+In addition, the number of men who attended training gradually increased during the period.

 You can read the stories of 5 parents here.
 The evaluation also made recommendations for improving the programme, including more consistent implementation across communities, deeper facilitator training to further support parental communication skills, a stronger focus on parenting children with disabilities, and integrating more gender transformative elements and child rights material into the curriculum.